CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 With the GEM Table in hand, we build and train a predictor to predict the tastiness of novel margarita recipes.
 The first step is to define a :class:`~citrine.informatics.data_sources.GemTableDataSource` based on the Gem Table, ``table``.
-We choose to define a :class:`~citrine.informatics.descriptors.FormulationDescriptor` to hold the formulation; if we do not specify it then a default descriptor will be generated.
+We choose to define a :class:`~citrine.informatics.descriptors.FormulationDescriptor` to hold the formulation;
+if we do not specify it then a default descriptor will be generated, but given how crucial this descriptor is it is best to specify it directly.

 .. code-block:: python